Niche-Squad/APSC-5984-ADS/labs/lab_04/readme.md

 ## 4. String processing

 String processing is an essential skill to extract meaningful information from a text-based file.
-In this section, we will go through some common string processing methods.
+In this section, we will go through common string processing methods.

 ### 4.1 String slicing

-We have introduced the data type `string` and the related operators the previous lab.
+We have introduced the data type `string` and the related operators in the previous lab.
 In this section, you will apply the operation to a list of strings.
-First, let's create an example list:
+First, let's create an example list of filenames:

 ```python
 file_list = [